WiIIson/EMGFlow-Python-Package/docs/reference/api-overview.md

 `MakePaths` is the beginning of the EMG processing pipeline, it generates folders for storing EMG data, and returns a dictionary with the locations of these folders.
 These locations are accessed under the keys "Raw", "Notch", "Bandpass", "Smooth" and "Feature".
 This dictionary is passed to many of the processing functions.

-`MakeSampleData` is a supplementary function that writes sample data for testing to the "Raw" folder of your `makePaths` dictionary
+`MakeSampleData` is a supplementary function that writes sample data for testing to the "Raw" folder of your `MakePaths` dictionary

 `MapFiles` is widely used internally in the EMGFlow, it takes a path to a folder, and generates a dictionary of paths to files contained within.
 This makes it easier to create a loop over subfiles, reading them in and performing analysis.